avijit-ui/REGISTER-LOGIN-LOGOUT-API/README.md

 INTRODUCTION

-This project of Register-Login-Logout and Change Password API is designed by django Rest framework and django.
+This project of Register-Login-Logout and Change Password API is designed by Django Rest Framework and Django.

 This is a Register-Login-Logout and Change Password API.In this API you will find user registration,login,logout,change password features.We have used token based authentication.
 For user registration -